 - The Gateway: Provides signaling capability allowing your clients to make connections to Media Servers.

 - The Media Server: Provides WebRTC connections allowing your clients to stream media through SFU or MCU connections.

 - The SIP Connector: Provides interoperability with third-party SIP services.

 Set Up a Development Environment

 Set Up a Production Environment

-For production, you are recommended to set up the following:
+For production, we recommend that you set up the following:

 - At least two load-balanced Gateway Servers for redundancy.

-- If your use case requires SIP interoperability, you need a SIP Connector.
+- A SIP connector if your use case requires SIP interoperability.

 The following specifications describe the hardware requirements for each LiveSwitch Server component.

 - Allow inbound TCP traffic on port 8080 (default, configurable) for HTTP

 - Allow inbound TCP traffic on port 8443 (default, configurable) for HTTPS